mouseless/baked/docs/layers/http-client.md

 ## Configuration Targets

-`HttpClient` layer provides `List<HttpClientDescriptor>` which is used to add named configuration delegates for `IHttpClientBuilder`
+`HttpClient` layer provides `List<HttpClientDescriptor>` which is used to add named configuration delegates for `IHttpClientBuilder`.

 ### `List<HttpClientDescriptor>`